-Remarks. i) The simulator assumes that you will not simulate more than 20-30 quantum bits.
+- Remarks. i) The simulator assumes that you will not simulate more than 20-30 quantum bits.
 For efficiency reasons, information about the position of control and target qubits are encoded by setting the corresponding bits in an integer.
-For example, if the target qubit position pos is the least significant bit, then this is represented by pos = 1 <<0, if the target qubit is the most significant qubit in a system of 3 qubits, then this is encoded by pos = 1 <<2.
-Review the bit operations of the language C to see the benefit of this convention.

-ii) Write the code for the procedure measure_state.
+For example, if the target qubit position pos is the least significant bit, then this is represented by pos = 1<<0, if the target qubit is the most significant qubit in a system of 3 qubits, then this is encoded by pos = 1<<0.
+Review the C bit operations to see the benefit of this convention. - ii) Write the code for the procedure measure\state.
 The input for this procedure is an integer pos, which has a bit set at the position of the quantum bit, which will be observed.
 The measurement is done with respect to the computational basis.
 Your procedure should directly modify the input state vector state.
-You can address the content of this state vector by state[i], where $0 \leq i < 1 <<$ Nbits.
-Use the random number generator rand in your implementation.
+You can address the content of this state vector by $\mathtt{state[}i\mathtt{]},$ where $0 \leq i < 1 << \mathtt{Nbits}.$ Use the random number generator rand in your implementation.
 Make sure that your implementation will reflect the behaviour of quantum mechanics.
 You might need to change the initialization of the random number generator on you system to obtain the desired results.

-iii) Write the code for the procedure applygate.
+- iii) Write the code for the procedure applygate.
 Your code should realize an implementation of a multiply conditioned gate, as explained in the lecture.
 The conditions are provided in terms of integers.
 A bit set in ocnd means that this bit must be 0, a bit set in icnd means that this bit must be set to 1.
-The integer gpos has a single bit set at the target bit position of the gate.

-iv) Before writing the code for applygate, I suggest that you re-read the lecture notes on multiple control quantum gates.
+The integer gpos has a single bit set at the target bit position of the gate. - iv) Before writing the code for applygate, I suggest that you write down the $8 \times 8$ matrices realizing the gates: